ankitkhatrik6/najikify/README.md

    ```bash
    flutter analyze && flutter test
    ```
-4. Open a pull request — CI verifies your branch automatically.
+4. Open a pull request.
+CI verifies your branch automatically.

 Keep code consistent with the existing architecture (`lib/services` for logic, `lib/features` for UI) and document any new network behaviour.

 ## Security

+> [!WARNING]
-Najikify is designed for **trusted local networks**.
-Discovery and transfers use plain HTTP on the LAN, protected by per-session tokens and checksum verification — this is not transport encryption.
+> Najikify is designed for **trusted local networks**.
+Discovery and transfers use plain HTTP on the LAN, protected by per-session tokens and checksum verification.
+This is **not** transport encryption.
 Do not use it over untrusted or public networks.

 To report a vulnerability, open a [private security advisory](https://github.com/ankitkhatrik6/najikify/security/advisories/new) instead of a public issue.